UPDATED September 2013:

 He seemed to be amused at their cautious expressions as he walked towards them.
-Stopping about a yard away from them and gesturing towards the ship, he looked momentarily up at the sky as the rain began to fall more heavily and asked, “Excuse me, but which ship is this?”
+Stopping close to them and gesturing towards the ship, he looked momentarily up at the sky as the rain began to fall more heavily and asked, “Excuse me, but which ship is this?”
 His voice; so calm and cold startled the sailors and they looked at him as though he must have been blind, for the name of the ship was clearly facing them.

 “Its the August Leviathan o’ course.
 Why do yeh wanna know?”
 One of them asked warily.

 “I wish to join her crew,” was the sturdy, matter of fact reply.